Iktwo/QuteLauncher/README.md

 #TODO
 * Add wallpaper picker.
-* Support themes.
+* Add support for themes.
 * Add intro screen to configure theme.
 * Add home screens and favorites bar.
 * Support icon themes.
 * Investigate if it is possible to integrate widgets.

+# Anaylitics

+This project uses Firebase Analytics to collect usage data.

 #How to compile

-There are no external dependencies, if you have Qt >= 5.5 for Android configured just open the project with QtCreator or follow this instructions if you don't want to use QtCreator http://doc.qt.io/qt-5/deployment-android.html
+In order to build this project you need to use Gradle.
+There are no Qt/QML dependencies.
+If you have Qt >= 5.5 for Android open the project with QtCreator or follow this instructions if you don't want to use QtCreator http://doc.qt.io/qt-5/deployment-android.html passing --gradle to the androiddeployqt tool.